layday/instawow/README.md

 desire to monopolise the add-on distribution market – or it would've been made a community standard.

-### Data completeness
+### Add-on metadata

+The Twitch client uses a closed metadata API internally.
+I chose not to reuse it here primarily because it requires authentication.
+I believe this places an unncessary burden on the user; a burden that is amplified by the ongoing migration of Curse accounts to Twitch.
+Instead, _instawow_ relies solely on official data dumps or 'feeds'.
+This approach is not without its drawbacks.
+Notably:

-There are sometimes gaps in the Curse data dump and _instawow_ might report that existing add-ons do not exist.
-This could be mitigated by using the Curse SOAP&nbsp;API.
-However the API does require users log into
+- There can be temporary gaps in the data dumps leading _instawow_ to report that some existing add-ons do not exist.

-Curse: an unnecessary burden complicated by the ongoing account migration to Twitch.
+- The most frequent data dump provided by Curse is an hourly one.
+Therefore you might receive add-on updates with some delay as opposed to the Twitch client.

+WoWI does not appear to suffer from either of these issues.
+Do note that, because it has a much shorter execution cycle than a desktop app, _instawow_ caches add-on metadata for one hour.
+If you do for whatever reason need to force an early resync you can do so with `instawow debug cache invalidate`.

 ### Discovery